 SHINE Technologies is headquartered in Janesville, Wisconsin.
 Phoenix, our manufacturing division, operates a manufacturing facility and industrial imaging center in Fitchburg, Wisconsin.
 We are expanding rapidly, with new facilities under construction in Janesville and facilities slated for construction in the Netherlands and on the West Coast of the United States.

-Building One is our state-of-the-art technology development center as well as small-scale therapeutic isotope production facility for lutetium-177 (Lu-177).
-We broke ground on the facility in 2017 with the initial intent to house the first fully integrated, full-size molybdenum-99 (Mo-99) production system for training employees and developing operating history with the equipment.
+Building One is our state-of-the-art technology development center as well as small-scale therapeutic isotope production facility for Lutetium-177 (Lu-177).
+Ground was broken on the facility in 2017 with the initial intent to house the first fully integrated, full-size Mo-99 production system for training employees and developing operating history with the equipment.
 The building continues to be used for that function today, as well as operating as a bridge production facility for Lu-177.
-We will continue to produce Lu-177 under cGMP conditions at Building One while the large-scale facility (Cassiopeia) is under construction.
+We will continue to produce Lu-177 under GMP conditions at Building One while the large-scale facility (Cassiopeia) is under construction.